samshaq19912009/samshaq19912009.github.io/_posts/2016-04-01-Factor analysis.md

 ## The factor analysis model

-**Remark** while PCA focuses on preserving the observed variance, Factor Analysis focuses on preserving the observed correlation
+**Remark:** while PCA focuses on preserving the observed variance, Factor Analysis focuses on preserving the observed correlation

 In the factor analysis model, we posit a joint distribution on (x,z) as follows, where $z \in \mathbb{R}^k$ is a latent random variable
 $$z \sim N(0,I)$$